Victorian Railways bogie guard's vans: Demise

+Note the two non - bogie vans in the latter set.
+473ZL was stencilled "for MetRail ballast only".

 Under the New Deal for passenger services guards were relocated from separate vans into compartments inside the new N, Z and H type carriage sets themselves.
 The guards themselves were removed from passenger trains in 1989, and replaced by conductors.

 Driver only suburban trains commenced running in 1993, with the last suburban train crewed by a guard running in November 1995.
 The Siemens Nexas and X'Trapolis 100 trains delivered since this time have no provision for guards.